On this page

 - reflect the name of your business

-- are three syllables or less e.g. yahoo, webwombat
+- are three syllables or less, such as Yahoo!

-- are easy to remember, pronounce, spell and type, (for example, Google)
+- are easy to remember, pronounce, spell and type

 - are also available for registration via social media channels.

-Some people argue that a good web address is one that people are searching for online and therefore, come up in search engines such as Google (for example, Melbourne plumbers).
-To check high search terms use the Google Trends tools.
+Some people argue a good web address is one that people are searching for online and come up in search engines, for example Melbourne plumbers.
+Use the Google Trends tools to check high search terms.

-Others will argue that a good web address (and business) will be quite unique or distinct (for example, Google) in order to stand out in a crowded market and not be competing for web traffic online as a consequence of searches for popular terms.
+Others argue a good web address (and business) will be unique or distinct, such as for Google so it stands out in a crowded market, and won't have to compete for web traffic online because of searches for popular terms.

 Integrate with social media

-If you're planning to use social media to market your business, it's a good idea to check if the name you want is also available on Twitter, Facebook, Instagram or other social media channels you plan to use.
-Then, when you start marketing your business online it's easier to send integrated messages to your customers, so make sure you note this down in your marketing plan.
+If you're planning to use social media to market your business, it's a good idea to check if the name you want is also available on Twitter, Facebook, Instagram or other social media channels you'd like to use.
+When you start marketing your business online, using social media channels makes it easier to send integrated messages to your customers – make sure you note these down in your marketing plan.

 How to find out if a web address is available to register

-A quick way to find out if a web address is available for you to register is to use a WHOIS service such as the one provided for free by AusRegistry.
+A quick way to find out if a web address is available is to use a WHOIS service, such as the one provided for free by AusRegistry.
 If your preferred name is available and will not be in breach of any law, the next step is to register it for your business.
-If you engage a third party, such as a website developer, to register your domain name on your behalf, be sure that the domain name is registered in your name or business entity.
+If you engage a third party, such as a website developer to register your domain name on your behalf, be sure the domain name is registered in your name or business entity.
 This can avoid potential issues down the track.

 Register the web address

-You can register your web address well before you need a website
+Register your web address before you need a website

-Consider registering your web address as soon as you know what it will be, even if you're not planning to build a website for a few months (or a few years!).
-This ensures you own the domain name and nobody else can register it, so it will be ready when you launch your business.
+Consider registering your web address as soon as you know what it will be, even if you're not planning to build a website for a few months, or even for a few years!
+This will ensure you own the domain name, and nobody else can register it, so it will be ready when you launch your business.

 If you're already running a business and have staff working for you, you should already have a website policy in place, consider using our Bring Your Own Device (BYOD) policy and I.T. procedures manual to document this.